arnab39/EquivariantDQN/README.md

 </p>

-## Running code on custom games, networks
+## Running code on custom games and networks

-- The current settings of the code works for the Snake game offered by PLE.
-Should you wish to use another game offered by PLE, simply change the `snake_env.py` code to replace the `SnakeEnv` class with the class for your preffered game.
+- The code has been written in a modular way.
+The current settings of the code works for the Snake game (we also provide code for Cartpole for debugging the learning algorithm) offered by PLE.
+If user wishes to use another game, he/she has to add `othergame_env.py` and implement the game class according the member functions of Snake class.
-- Currently a simply CNN (with 3 layers) is used for learning the game features.
-In order to use your own network, change `network.py`.
-This code also implements the DQN algorithm.
-Any other algorithm can also be used by modifying it.
+- Currently Vanilla and Equivariant networks have been implemented in the network folder.
+In order to use another network, the user needs to add `othernetwork.py`and implement the network class according to the member functions of either of Vanilla or Equivariant network.
-- An arbitrary loss function may be used by modifying the `calculate_td_loss` function in `loss.py`.
+- We recommend to keep the buffer implementations and DQ learning class same and while letting users to play with the hyperparameters for them.
-- All initialization values like `buffer size`, `batch size`, `gamma`, 	`epsilon`, `number of steps`, etc can be changed and experimented with in `main.py`.
+- All initialization values like `buffer size`, `batch size`, `gamma`, 	`epsilon_decay`, `total_episodes`, etc can be found and changed in `main.py` or from terminal by using arguments.